oscdoctest/Qi-Docs/docs/Qi_Calc_API.rst

 Qi Calculation API calls
 ======================

 The API calls in this topic are used to create calculations.
+For more information see `Qi Calculations <https://qi-docs.readthedocs.org/en/latest/Qi_Calc.html>`__.

 .. toctree::